-At least 21 of these hours must be taken at WBU.
+\At least 21 of these hours must be taken at WBU.
 Specialization courses to be transferred must be approved by the department chair.
-Agrade of C or better is required of all specialization courses.
+A grade of C or better is and exit requirements of the Teacher Education Program, see Department of